mhewedy/rmq-msg-parser/README.md

 # RabbitMQ Message Parser

-A Library for parsing rabbitmq messages from text file
+A Python library for parsing rabbitmq messages from text file

 ## Install:
 ```shell